 Bachelor of Music (BM), Music Therapy concentration

-For more than 30 years the ECU School of Music Music Therapy program has been providing academic and practicum training for music therapists, and graduates of our program are employed around the world in hospitals, assisted living centers, clinics, schools, community treatment, music therapy higher education and private practice as they use clinical and evidence-based music interventions designed to promote wellness, manage stress, alleviate pain, express feelings, enhance memory, improve communication or promote physical rehabilitation.
+For more than 50 years the ECU School of Music Music Therapy program has been providing academic and practicum training for music therapists, and graduates of our program are employed around the world in hospitals, assisted living centers, clinics, schools, community treatment, music therapy higher education and private practice as they use clinical and evidence-based music interventions designed to promote wellness, manage stress, alleviate pain, express feelings, enhance memory, improve communication or promote physical rehabilitation.

 Undergraduate Degree

 A six-month internship is required which follows coursework and four semesters of hands-on practicum experience with various populations (such as special education, gerontology, mental health, and medical care).
 Music Therapy majors are welcome to participate in graduation ceremonies prior to internship.
 The degree is conferred after satisfactory completion of the internship.
+Degree-holders are eligible to sit for the national certification exam administered by the Certification Board for Music Therapy.

 American Music Therapy Association